Influence of self-disassembly of bridges on collective flow characteristics of swarm robots in a single-lane and

 \section{Discussion}

 We have revealed the following phenomena by numerical simulations.
 Flow-density diagrams shift to the higher-density region as the gap length becomes larger for both the scenarios preventing self-disassembly of bridges (prevent-scenario) and allowing it (allow-scenario).
 When density of robots $\rho$ is low, the steady state of repeated self-assembly and self-disassembly of bridges (the assembling-disassembling state) emerges in allow-scenario.
 Flow in allow-scenario $q_{\rm allow}$ in the assembling-disassembling state is greater than flow in prevent-scenario $q_{\rm prev}$ if $\rho$ is extremely low, or the system length $L$ is sufficiently large under fixed values of the number of robots $N$ and the gap-length parameter (the gap length divided by the robot length) $M$.
 Otherwise, $q_{\rm allow}$ in this state is smaller than $q_{\rm prev}$.
 Flow $q_{\rm allow}$ in this state increases monotonically with respect to the velocity of robots during joining and leaving bridges $v_{\rm bridge}$.
 Our results suggest that self-disassembly of bridges in periodic systems is recommended in terms of the transport efficiency of robots only if $\rho$ is extremely low.
+Furthermore, as an additional research, we have found that the dynamics of robots exhibits hysteresis under the absence of periodic boundaries, that is, in an open system.
 Our findings contribute to the development of the collective dynamics of SDPs that self-assemble and self-disassemble structures, and pave the way for elucidating the collective dynamics with other types of self-assembled structures (e.g., ramps~\citep{Harada2021}, chains~\citep{Swissler2022}, and towers~\citep{Cucu2015, Swissler2022}).